avati/deepcode/README.md

 # deepcode

-Experiment to generate erasure code data using deep learning
+Experiment to generate erasure code data using deep learning.